Julianne Hough Just Dyed Her Hair Ombré Pink — & It Looks So Fierce

-As if we needed further proof that pastel pink color is the quarantine hair trend in Hollywood, Julianne Hough just confirmed it.

-Today, the multi-hyphenate — actress, dancer, and KINRGY founder — posted a selfie on Instagram with new, ombré rose gold color.
+The multi-hyphenate — actress, dancer, and KINRGY founder — posted a selfie on Instagram with new, ombré rose gold colour.
 While fans stan Hough's mainstay blonde lob, this unexpected pink dye job proves stunning.
 So much so, one look at the star's blush-tinted hair — and the way it makes her blue eyes pop — would push any blonde (natural or foil-lifted) to finally try quarantine pink.

 For Hough, it's new hair, new attitude.
 "Fairy Kitten vibes today," the actress captioned her post.
 While it isn't Hough's first time going pink, the dip-dye effect is a departure from other looks she's tried.